Legal Studies, Associate of Science

 - Identification of interrelationships among cases, statutes, regulations and other legal authorities.

 - The ability to read, evaluate and analyze sources of law and apply them to related issues.

 - The ability to prepare, read and interpret basic documents used by the legal profession and government agencies.

 Legal assistants and paralegals may not provide legal services directly to the public, except as permitted by law.

+Student Organizations.
 Students gain an academic and professional edge by joining any of the more than 180 student clubs, organizations and honor societies at St. John's, including these:

 - Criminal Justice Association: Brings students into contact with the structures and procedures of the criminal justice system and provides information about career opportunities and job availability.

 - Lambda Epsilon Chi: National honor society for Legal Studies majors.

 - The College of Professional Studies Honor Society: Recognizing undergraduates who demonstrate academic excellence and involvement in campus, church or community activities.

 - Alpha Phi Sigma: The Alpha Epsilon Rho Chapter of this criminal justice honor society.